dbmartin00/fme-workshop/README.md

 You create a new Workshop project with the usual suspects for flags.

 A new ZIP is created in the downloads subdirectory and your email addresses are printed out as a comma-separated list.
 You need to email your customers with the ZIP attachment yourself.
 This is no longer done by Workshop.

+Your download ZIP is the only copy that exists when you create it.

 To be fixed...